dhanji/dhanji.github.io/src/main/resources/pages/skeu-ios.markdown

 graph-paper, cardboard and stapled spine for a more "functional" UI.
 (What would that even be?
 Yet another Web 2.0 spinoff with blue-gradient buttons?)

-By contrast, let's look at Windows 8: it is a well designed OS, it's UI is smooth, slick and very attractive.
-But at the same time there's something alien about it--like it was designed to be used in a sci-fi movie; like those tablets the scientists are carrying around in Avatar or the GUI from the next [Encom OS](http://www.youtube.com/watch?v=Btyv6yTF4UM&feature=player_detailpage#t=110s) in Tron Legacy.
-It feels cold and sterile, lacking in the kind of humanity that Apple's efforts famously enjoin.
+By contrast, let's look at Windows 8: it is a well designed OS.
+Its UI is smooth, slick and very attractive.
+But at the same time there's something alien about it--like it was designed to be used in a sci-fi movie.
+It looks like those tablets that scientists are carrying around in Avatar or the GUI from [Encom OS XII](http://www.youtube.com/watch?v=Btyv6yTF4UM&feature=player_detailpage#t=110s) in Tron Legacy.
+It just feels cold and sterile, lacking in the kind of humanity that Apple's efforts famously enjoin.

 This leads me to my thesis--maybe these apps can be made to look better, or more consistent, or maybe the complaints are only about Apple's stock apps (which I admit, fall short of Penultimate's aesthetic)--but there is a warmth to them that is familiar and inviting.
 If only for